 - Develops platforms and activities for public engagement, as well as writes scientific articles, papers, reports or books, as appropriate.

 Experience and Skills:

-- Familiar with statistical analysis of data (preferred).
+- Implementing advanced statistical analysis methods on scientific data (preferred).

 - Strong command of both written and spoken English (required).